Health and Safety

 Students are also advised to contact their parents, guardians, or emergency contacts as soon as possible should there be any serious incident within the country they are studying.
 This is the case even if the student or their host city is not directly affected.
 Students are reminded that US news can amplify situations abroad and frequent contact with home is that much more important during those times.

-CAPA provides insurance for each student, including health, travel and accident coverage; emergency evacuation and repatriation; basic accident; sickness; trip cancellation; trip delay; trip interruption; and baggage loss.
-Additional coverage is also made available to participants prior to departure.
+CAPA provides insurance for each student, including health, travel and accident coverage; emergency medical evacuation and repatriation; basic accident; sickness; trip cancellation; trip delay; trip interruption; and baggage loss.

 Advice for Participants and their Families